Particular/docs.particular.net/transports/sqs/configuration-options.md

 snippet: MaxTTL

-NOTE: [Large messages payload stored in S3](topology.md#s3) are never deleted by the receiving endpoint, regardless of the successful handling or not.
-The deletion of the payload is controlled by the S3 aging policy, that will respect the configured TTL.
-Since message payloads, stored in S3, are important for audited and failed messages stored in ServiceControl it is crucial that [ServiceControl message retention period](/servicecontrol/how-purge-expired-data.md) is aligned with the configured SQS and S3 TTL.
+NOTE: [Large messages payload stored in S3](topology.md#s3) are never deleted by the receiving endpoint, regardless of whether they were successfully handled.
+The S3 aging policy controls the deletion of the payload and will respect the configured TTL.
+Since message payloads stored in S3 are important for audited and failed messages stored in ServiceControl, it is crucial that the [ServiceControl message retention period](/servicecontrol/how-purge-expired-data.md) is aligned with the configured SQS and S3 TTL.

 ## QueueNamePrefix